 Deferred taxation of the benefit from a security option

-If, under an agreement with your employer, you acquired an option for the purchase of shares or mutual fund units, and at the time you exercised the option you advised the employer of your election to defer taxation of the value of the benefit related to the securities until the year of their sale, complete the work chart below to determine the value of the benefit to be included in your income if you sold any of the shares or units in 2020.
+If, under an agreement with your employer, you acquired an option for the purchase of shares or mutual fund units, and at the time you exercised the option you advised the employer of your election to defer taxation of the value of the benefit related to the securities until the year you disposed of them, complete the work chart below to determine the value of the benefit to be included in your income if you disposed of any of the shares or units in 2021.

 The amount of the benefit calculated using the work chart may entitle you to a security option deduction.
 See point 2 in the instructions for line 297.

 You can make an additional QPP contribution for 2021 if, in 2021, your total QPP contributions as an employee were less than $3,427.90 (total of lines 96 and 98) and, for example: